Supported by the Parish Council of Walpole Cross Keys

 See the history page for more details of the background of the village - including old photographs of the village.

-At the start of the 20th century the village benefitted from the generosity of Lady Jephson who provided a village hall - a newly re-furbished building stands on the same site today.
+At the start of the 20th century the village benefitted from the generosity of Lady Jephson who provided a village hall - a re-furbished building stands on the same site today.

 The village has a thriving Primary School with a Ladybirds pre-school on the same site

 The Eva Kemp/ Station Garden site